Why do we need to exercise?

 The benefits of regular physical activity include:

-- Improves joint function
+- Improving joint function

-- Boosts your immune system
+- Boosting the immune system

-- Lifts your mood and reduces stress
+- Lifting mood and reducing stress

-- Helps brain health and memory
+- Supporting brain health and memory

-- Builds self-esteem
+- Building self-esteem

-- Can help reduce chronic (long lasting) pain
+- Helping reduce chronic (long-lasting) pain

-- The list goes on!
+The list goes on!

 What are the recommendations for exercise at each age group?

-Age Group | Time and type | Examples |
+| Age Group | Time and type | Examples |

-Children and young people | 60 minutes of aerobic activity per day across the week. | Walking to school, playing in the playground, skating, skipping, climbing, dancing, karate, football, swimming, gymnastics etc. |
+| Children and young people | At least 60 minutes of aerobic activity (activity that raises your heart rate) per day across the week. | Walking to school, playground activities, skating, skipping, climbing, dancing, karate, football, swimming and gymnastics. |

-Vigorous-intensity (makes you out of breath): Swimming laps, jogging or running, playing singles tennis, riding a bicycle on hills or a fast pace.
-Strength exercises: Weightlifting, body weight exercises like push ups, using resistance bands, yoga and Pilates |
+Vigorous-intensity (causing breathlessness): Swimming laps, jogging or running, singles tennis, cycling uphill or a fast pace.
+Strength exercises: Weightlifting, body weight exercises (such as push ups), resistance bands, yoga and Pilates. |

-You may want to try some classes to include: Zumba and water aerobics targeted at this age group.
+Classes such as Zumba and water aerobics targeted at this age group are beneficial.
 Tai chi and Pilates are also recommended for strength, flexibility and balance.
-Going to classes is also great for social wellbeing and subsequently, overall health.
-Bowls for example, is a great way to get moving but also has a great social aspect to it. |
+Attending classes can also enhance social wellbeing and, in turn, overall health. |

-Adults with chronic conditions and disabilities | At least 150 minutes (for example, 30 minutes 5 days a week) of moderate-intensity aerobic physical activity a week AND at least 2 days a week of muscle strengthening activities that include the major muscle groups.
+| Adults with chronic conditions and disabilities | At least 150 minutes per week (for example, 30 minutes on 5 days of the week) of moderate‑intensity aerobic activity.

-Pregnant and post- partum women | At least 150 minutes (for example, 30 minutes 5 days a week) of moderate intensity aerobic activity a week during the pregnancy and the postpartum period. | See Melissa and Anna’s blog posts about specifics on what exercises are recommended and/or safe to do during this time.
+| Pregnant and post partum women | At least 150 minutes (for example, 30 minutes on 5 days a week) of moderate-intensity aerobic activity during pregnancy and the postpartum period. | See Melissa and Anna’s blog posts about specifics on what exercises are recommended and/or safe to do during this time.

 You can find information regarding exercise during pregnancy here, and post-partum here.
-The general advice is of you are not already active, start gradually.
-If you are already active, keep going.
-It is important to listen to your body! |
+The general advice is that if you are not already active, start gradually.
+If you are already active, keep |

 How does exercise help us live longer and better quality lives?

-Did you know that people who do both cardiovascular (heart and lung) and strength training sessions are associated with a lower mortality risk of 40% less than those who did not exercise at all?
-It is also lower than those who just do cardiovascular training or just strength training.
-After the age of 25-30, the average man’s heart’s capacity to pump blood decreases by 5-10% each year which subsequently decreases the body’s capacity to supply oxygen its structures.
-This leads to increased fatigue and breathlessness which you may start to notice during day-to-day activities.
+Did you know that people who take part in both cardiovascular (heart and lung) exercise and strength training have a mortality risk around 40% lower than those who do not exercise at all?
+This risk is also lower than in people who only do cardiovascular training or only strength training.

-Bones get stronger when ‘stressed’ by physical activity and continuously remodel throughout our lifetime.
+Bones become stronger when placed under physical stress and continuously remodel throughout life.
 However, during the menopause, oestrogen levels decrease.
-This hormone contributes to bone metabolism hence, a decrease in this can lead to women losing up to 10% of their bone mass in the first 5 years of menopause and research has shown there is overall up to 20% loss.
-Furthermore, it is important to maintain good bone density to prevent osteoporotic fracture and the subsequent consequences of this.
-You can read more about the menopause in Jess’ blog here.
+As this hormone plays a key role in bone metabolism, reduced levels can result in women losing up to 10% of their bone mass within the first five years of menopause, with research suggesting an overall loss of up to 20%.
+Maintaining good bone density is therefore essential to prevent osteoporotic fractures and their associated consequences.

 How can a chiropractor help?

-Here at Spinavita, we help many people get back to activity they enjoy or support them as they embark on getting more physically active.
-Our aim is to help you function at your best, including during exercise, for better overall health and happiness.
-Call us on 01452 883232 or email enquiries@spinavita.co.uk to speak to one of our chiropractic team if you would like to discuss how we might be able to help you.
+Call us on 01452 883232 or email enquiries@spinavita.co.uk to speak to one of our clinical team if you would like to discuss how we might be able to help you.

 Get in touch with Spinavita Chiropractic